Epilepsy Fellowship Program

 active research projects related to intracranial EEG, neuromodulation, neuroimaging,

-genetics and others.
+genetics, ICU EEG monitoring and others.
 Fellows have the opportunity to participate in these

 projects based on their interests.